qiz-li/art-blog/_posts/2022-10-16-visual-land-acknowledgement.md

 ---
 layout: post
-title: "Visual Land Acknowledgement"
+title: "Place, Perspective, and Time"
 permalink: /land-acknowledgement
+project: "Visual Land Acknowledgement"
 tag: coloured-pencil
 ---

-_I acknowledge the traditional Coast Salish territories of the Semiahmoo, Tsawwassen, Kwantlen, and Katzie First Nations on which I live, play, and learn.
+<p id="acknowledgement">I acknowledge the traditional Coast Salish territories of the Semiahmoo, Tsawwassen, Kwantlen, and Katzie First Nations on which I live, play, and learn.
 I recognize the importance of understanding the history of this land, and I pledge my role in the ongoing works toward reconciliation.
-I hope that, through learning, my artworks can reflect and honour the traditional teachings of Coast Salish peoples._
+I hope that, through learning, my artworks can reflect and honour the traditional teachings of Coast Salish peoples.</p>

 <input type="checkbox" id="btnControl" />
 <label for="btnControl">